-I do not know them and they would be a course to themselves.
+I do not know all them, and they would be a course to themselves.

 Barnum does discuss two approaches to qualitative analysis; Top-down categorization and Affinity Analysis.
-Top-down categorization is predefining categories (Usability Yardstick page 169 Barnum) and then sorting the usability findings into the categories.
+Top-down categorization is predefining categories (Usability Yardstick, page 169, Barnum) and then sorting the usability findings into the categories.
 Typically the categories are defined before the test and a goal of the test is to measure the interface using these categories.
 So a count of the frequency can reveal a general usability problem.
-Affinity analysis is typically done with several analysts (page 250 Barnum), iteratively arranging the findings into groups until there is consensuses among the analysts.
+Affinity analysis is typically done with several analysts (page 250, Barnum), iterative arranging the findings into groups until there is consensuses among the analysts.
 Only after the findings are grouped are the groups labeled.

 Barnum suggests triangulation analysis which is a comparison of: